ASKE logo

 Practical guides for skeptics

 Are you intending consulting 'a psychic'?
 Or perhaps you are considering testing someone who claims to have paranormal powers.
 Are you a journalist preparing a newspaper article on a sensational new treatment outside of mainstream medicine or science?
 Would you like to devise your own quack remedy and set up a successful paractice, even though there is no evidence that it works?
 Would you like to learn how to be a dowser?
-The articles in this section provide instructions and advice on how to do all of these things.
+The articles in Practical guides for skeptics provide instructions and advice on how to do all of these things.
+And Other organisations and websites lists many online organisations and individual websites of skeptical interest.

 SKEPTICAL NEWS